garlictech/anyupp/README.md

 Deploy the current app/stage:

-`nx deploy admin-amplify-api`
+`nx deploy crud-backend --app=APPNAME --stage=dev`

 To build the admin site for a given configuration:

 Building the stack:

-`nx build infrastructure-anyupp-backend-stack --app=APPNAME --stage=dev` :exclamation: use your own app name
+`nx build anyupp-backend --app=APPNAME --stage=dev` :exclamation: use your own app name

 Deploying the stack:

-`nx deploy infrastructure-anyupp-backend-stack --app=APPNAME --stage=dev` :exclamation: use your own app name
+`nx deploy anyupp-backend --app=APPNAME --stage=dev` :exclamation: use your own app name

 ## Deleting the stack

 Destroy the admin amplify app:

-`nx remove admin-amplify-app`
+`nx remove crud-backend --app=APPNAME --stage=dev`

 **WARNING**: the command destroys the amplify app that is currently pulled!
 Both the local and the backend resources so be careful.

 Then, remove the CDK stack:

-`nx remove infrastructure-anyupp-backend-stack --stage ${STAGE}`
+`nx remove anyupp-backend --stage=dev`

 **WARNING** it removes the given stage of the app currently set in `sst.json`.